 You may choose to give money or donate property to charities.
 Your donations can be helpful for medical research, relief efforts after disasters, or on-going operations of organizations.

 Before you donate money or goods to a charity, use this checklist to research the organization.
 Be certain that the organization is actually a legitimate charity.
 Several agencies and organizations offer tips, databases, and reports that help you evaluate the operations of charitable organizations:

 The Internal Revenue Service offers tax tips for donors and an exempt organization database to determine if the charity is a 501(c)3 organization (the organization must have this number so you can deduct your donations on federal taxes).

 The Better Business Bureau allows you to access comprehensive reports of many large charities, including charities’ governance, use of funds, and fundraising activities.

 Types of Donations

 Giving money to an organization is the most common charitable donation.
 Your money is often used for program efforts and helps the organization achieve its mission.
-If you give a monetary donation, make the donation with a check or credit card, rather than with cash or by wiring money.
-This will help protect you from scams and help with your record keeping.
+Give a monetary donations, with a check or credit card, to protect you from scams and help with your record keeping.

 Goods and Personal Property

-Some charities accept non-cash donations, such as clothing, household items, or electronics.
+Some charities accept non-cash donations, such as clothing and household items.
 If you donate these items, they must be in good (or better) condition.
-Be sure to maintain a list of the items you donated.
+Maintain a list of the items you donated.
 Also, if you donate a cell phone or computer, make sure to erase all of your personal information, contacts, and sensitive information beforehand.

 You may also give other types of items to charities: